AriFordsham/GHCWiki/explicit-type-application.md

 ```

-The idea is to provide more access to the explicit types in the core language
+The idea is to provide access to the explicit types in the core language
 (system [ FC-pro](http://dreixel.net/research/pdf/ghp.pdf))
 directly from the source language syntax.

 ## How many arguments, and their order

-When we have multiple variables, we can use as many as we need, and also use
+When we have multiple variables we can pattern match on as many as we need,
-underscores:
+and also use underscores:

 ```wiki
 f (C @_ @b x ) = ...